 Financial instruments that potentially subject the Company to a significant concentration of credit risk consist principally of cash equivalents and accounts receivable.
 Cash and cash equivalents are maintained with high-quality financial institutions, the composition and maturities of which are regularly monitored by management.
 The Company believes that the concentration of credit risk in its trade receivables is substantially mitigated by the Company's credit evaluation process, relatively short collection terms and the high level of credit worthiness of its customers.
 The Company performs ongoing credit evaluations of its customers' financial conditions and limits the amount of credit extended when deemed necessary based upon payment history and the customer's current credit worthiness, but generally requires no collateral.
-The Company regularly reviews the allowance for bad debt and doubtful accounts by considering factors such as historical experience, credit quality, age of the accounts receivable balances and current economic conditions that may affect a customer's ability to pay.
+The Company regularly reviews the allowance for bad debt and doubtful accounts by considering factors such as historical experience, credit quality, reasonable and supportable forecasts, age of the accounts receivable balances and current economic conditions that may affect a customer's ability to pay.

-The Company's accounts receivable was concentrated with four customers at February 1, 2020, who comprise a total of 38% of gross accounts receivable, compared with four customers at February 2, 2019, who represented 39% of gross accounts receivable, respectively.
+The Company's accounts receivable was concentrated with four customers at January 30, 2021, who comprise a total of 53% of gross accounts receivable, compared with four customers at February 1, 2020, who represented 38% of gross accounts receivable, respectively.
 This presentation is at the customer consolidated level.

 Historically, a relatively small number of customers have accounted for a significant portion of our net revenue.
-During fiscal 2020, there was no net revenue attributable to one customer, other than one distributor, whose revenue was 10% or greater of total net revenues.
+During fiscal 2021, there was no net revenue attributable to one customer, other than one distributor, whose revenue was 10% or greater of total net revenues.
 Net revenue attributable to significant customers whose revenues as a percentage of net revenue was 10% or greater of total net revenues is presented in the following table:

 Year Ended

-February 1, 2020 February 2, 2019 February 3, 2018
+January 30, 2021 February 1, 2020 February 2, 2019

 Customer:

-Western Digital 12 % 20 %
+Western Digital 12 %

-Toshiba 11 % 14 %
+Toshiba 11 %

-Seagate 10 % 11 %
+Seagate 10 %

 Distributor:

-Wintech 12 % 10 %
+Wintech 13 % 12 %

-\ Less than 10% of net
+^{} Less than 10% of net